Sainglend/tda-api-client/README.md

 Watchlists are a little wonky.
 When creating a watchlist, it can be retrieved with the API, but it doesn't appear in Thinkorswim unless it is restarted.

+Streaming: The documentation on TDA's website is crap, let's be honest.
+Book endpoints aren't documented at all.
 ## Usage

 You may make unauthenticated requests (which typically give delayed data) for some endpoints, but generally requests must be authenticated.